 There are a wide variety of herbal teas and each has a unique flavour and provides different benefits to whoever drinks them.
 Choosing the right herbal tea is largely dependant on the benefits you wish to receive as each tea is known for different properties.
 Various herbal teas and their properties include:

 - Peppermint – Peppermint tea is known to help relieve the symptoms of gas and bloating, as well as constipation.
 If you feel sick, peppermint tea can also relive the symptoms and make you feel better.
 One of the great things about peppermint is that it can be easily grown in your garden.

-- Chamomile – This does exactly what it says on the tin, chamomile tea is known for its calming properties and is made up of flowers.
-Chamomile tea is known to help insomnia and digestion.
+- Chamomile – This does exactly what it says on the tin.
+Chamomile tea is known for its calming properties and is made up of flowers.
+This tea is known to help insomnia and digestion.

 - Lemon Balm – Lemon balm is similar to peppermint, in that it is easily grown.
 Lemon balm tea is an uplifting drink and has been known to improve concentration and reduce children’s nightmares when drank before bed